 How does term life insurance work?

 For many people, medically underwritten term life insurance is a good value.
-Premiums are usually affordable, and you have coverage during the years your family needs it most — until your mortgage is paid off, your spouse is retired, or your kids are no longer financially dependent.
+Premiums are usually affordable, and you have coverage during the years your family needs it most — until your mortgage is paid off, your spouse or domestic partner is retired, or your financially dependent children are on their own.

+It’s also very easy to apply for term life insurance online.
 Buying quality term life insurance has become much easier recently thanks to modern technology.
-You can apply online and receive an instant decision on coverage eligibility.
-If a medical exam is needed, you’ll be notified on the spot, and, with Haven Life, you have 90 days to take it.
-There’s no reason to fear the medical exam either — when an exam is needed, most Haven Life customers find it to be a simple process.
+You can apply online for a Haven Term policy and receive an instant decision on coverage eligibility.
+If a medical exam is needed, you’ll be notified on the spot; with Haven Life, you’ll have 90 days to take it.
+There’s no reason to fear the medical exam, either — when an exam is needed, most Haven Life customers find it to be a simple process.

-AD&D insurance could be a good option if you are unable to qualify for medical underwriting under a life insurance policy.
-It may also be a good option if it is the only coverage you can afford.
+Accidental death insurance could be a good option if you are unable to qualify for medical underwriting under a life insurance policy.
+It may also be a good option if it is the only life insurance coverage you can afford.
 However, if you are healthy and have an uncomplicated medical history, then you’ll usually get a better value with a medically underwritten term life insurance policy.

-Life insurance is extremely valuable to your family and one of the most thoughtful gifts you can provide your loved ones.
-For many people, term life insurance is a better option than AD&D insurance to help financially protect your family because you are covered regardless of if you were to die from an accident or illness.
+Life insurance is valuable to your family and one of the most thoughtful gifts you can provide your loved ones.
+For many people, term life insurance is a better option than accidental death insurance.
+An affordable term life insurance policy will help financially protect you and your loved ones, regardless of how you pass away.